Subscribe

 If this is your attitude, your conception of tech support is completely backwards and you’re missing out on important channels for marketing, product development, and sales.

-The unexpected face of your company
+The face of your company

 We’ve all been jarred by someone’s voice not matching their picture.
 Take English footballer David Beckham, the quintessential picture of manly sportif—washboard abs, ex-captain of the English national team, and married to Posh Spice.